The Administrative Structure of the Diocese

 TRUSTEES OF THE DIOCESE

-In concert with the standards of ecclesiastical governance established in the Statutes of the ROCOR, the Diocese has a standing Spiritual Court which, as an advisory body to the Ruling Bishop, considers specific matters of canonical Church discipline related to marriage, clergy life and service, etc. The Spiritual Court convenes as required, and operates according to the normal ROCOR Statutes.
-Matters of Church Divorce are handled by the Spiritual Court.
+In concert with the standards of ecclesiastical governance established in the Statutes of the Church Abroad, the Diocese has a standing Ecclesiastical Court which, as a formal advisory body to the Ruling Bishop, considers specific matters of canonical Church discipline related to marriage, clergy life and service, etc. The Spiritual Court convenes as required, and operates according to the normal ROCOR Statutes.
+All matters of Church Divorce are handled by the Spiritual Court.
+A separate page is maintained on this web site, with information on the Ecclesiastical Court.

 Find out more about our Diocese’s presence in the British Isles and in Continental Western Europe